-- A8.1 If there is a series-score tie between two or more boats, each boat's race scores shall be listed in order of best to worst, and at the first point(s) where there is a difference the tie shall be broken in favour of the boat(s) with the best score(s).
-No excluded scores shall be used. - A8.2 If a tie remains between two or more boats, they shall be ranked in order of their scores in the last race.
-Any remaining ties shall be broken by using the tied boats' scores in the next-to-last race and so on until all ties are broken.
+- A8.1 If there is a series-score tie between two or more boards, each board's excluded race scores shall be listed in order of best to worst, and at the first point(s) where there is a difference the tie shall be broken in favour of the board(s) with the best excluded race score(s). - A8.2 If a tie remains between two or more boards, each board's race scores, including excluded scores, shall be listed in order of best to worst, and at the first point(s) where there is a difference the tie shall be broken in favour of the board(s) with the best score(s).
+These scores shall be used even if some of them are excluded scores. - A8.3 If a tie still remains between two or more boards, they shall be ranked in order of their scores in the last race.
+Any remaining ties shall be broken by using the tied boards' scores in the next-to-last race and so on until all ties are broken.
 These scores shall be used even if some of them are excluded scores.